spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 a moment map.
 The order of the moment map (0, 1, 2, ...) indicates the power-law index to which the spectral axis is raised.
 A 'moment 0' map gives the integrated flux over a spectral region.
-Similarly, 'moment 1' is the flux-weighted centroid (e.g. line center) and 'moment 2' is the dispersion (e.g., wavelength or velocity dispersion) along the spectral axis.
+Similarly, 'moment 1' is the flux-weighted centroid (e.g., line center) and 'moment 2' is the dispersion (e.g., wavelength or velocity dispersion) along the spectral axis.
 Moments 3 and 4 are less commonly utilized, but correspond to the skewness and